e271828e/Flight.jl/docs/notes/design/framework_spec.md

   state (`z`), never in ambient globals, so same seed ⇒ bit-identical trajectory.
 - **No unconditional per-step hook** (no `f_step!` equivalent).
-Every current use decomposes into projection (quaternion renorm) or Tier-1 events (engine phase transitions, stall hysteresis latch).
+Every current use decomposes into projection (quaternion renorm) or Tier-1 events (engine phase transitions, stall hysteresis latch) — for one class the mapping tightens
+  semantics: level-triggered cross-component resets (the gear friction regulator under `!wow`) become edge-triggered events (§17.2, §19).
   Dropping the hook eliminates the footgun of model semantics that depend on the integrator's step size.

 ---